 Have you sustained an injury while at the workplace?
 If so, you may be eligible for workers’ compensation, and it is essential to ensure you receive the benefits you deserve.
-For more than 40 years, our South Carolina workers’ compensation attorney at George Sink, P.A.
-Injury Lawyers has been fighting to protect the rights and well-being of injured workers.
+For more than 40 years, our workers’ compensation attorneys at George Sink, P.A.
+Injury Lawyers have been fighting to protect the rights and well-being of injured workers.
 We have become recognized for our award-winning representation, and our ability to help clients obtain the compensation they deserve after a work-related injury.
 Browse through the commonly asked workers’ compensation-related questions we have answered below, and if you still have any concerns, feel free to contact our office today.

 Who is covered by South Carolina’s workers’ compensation?

 Most employees who suffer job-related injuries and illnesses are covered under South Carolina workers’ compensation law.
 Exceptions include railroad and railway express companies and employees, federal employees, businesses with fewer than four employees, certain casual employees, agricultural workers, and certain real estate salespeople.
 Employers are required to maintain sufficient workers’ compensation insurance to cover eligible employees and must furnish proof to the state Commission.

 Will I be able to sue an employer if they are responsible for the accident?

 South Carolina workers’ compensation law typically bars individuals from suing their employers if they are hurt during the course of their duties.
 However, you may have recourse if you believe your employer intentionally caused you harm.
 Seek legal counsel to review the options available in your specific case.

 If I’m receiving workers’ compensation, what benefits can I expect to receive?